Gabriel382/KGConversationalAI/README.md

 ---

-## 📬 Contact

-If you have any questions or want to reach out to the team, please send me an email at [henrique382@gmail.com](henrique382@gmail.com).

----
 ## 📖 References

    1. Yin, M., Roccabruna, G., Azad, A., & Riccardi, G. (2023).
 Let's Give a Voice to Conversational Agents in Virtual Reality. arXiv. [https://doi.org/10.48550/arXiv.2308.02665](https://doi.org/10.48550/arXiv.2308.02665)